Amber English Takes Gold in Women's Skeet Shooting, Sets Olympic Record

 English started competing in women's skeet matches at age 17 and quickly rose up the ranks of international skeet shooting.
 She won bronze at the 2018 world championships and won four world cup medals in 2019, 2018, 2016 and 2010.

-English is the lastest American to win a gold medal in a shooting event at the Tokyo Olympics after William Shaner won the Men's 10m rifle on Sunday.
+English is the second American to win a gold medal in a shooting event at the Tokyo Olympics after William Shaner won the Men's 10m rifle on Sunday.

+Shortly after English's victory, Vincent Hancock grabbed his third career gold medal in men's skeet to become the third.